CSAILVision/semantic-segmentation-pytorch/README.md

 <img src="./teaser/validation_ADE_val_00000278.png" width="900"/>
 <img src="./teaser/validation_ADE_val_00001519.png" width="900"/>
+From left to right: Test Image, Ground Truth, Predicted Result

 ## Supported models:
 We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders consist of final convolutions and upsampling.